1

 魏王曰:「寡人不肖,未嘗得聞明教。 今主君以趙王之詔詔之,敬以國從。」

 The King of Wei said: 'I am unworthy and have never obtained clear teaching.
-Now my lord commands it with the King of Zhao's decree, and I respectfully follow with my state.'
+Now my lord conveys the King of Zhao's instructions, and I respectfully commit my state to the alliance.'

 26